quiltdata/t4/docs/Walkthrough/Installing a Package.md

 )
 ```

-Installing a package downloads all of the data in the package (to `dest`) and populates the package in your local registry.
+Installing a package downloads all of the data in the package to `dest`.
+It also imports the package into your local registry.

 <!-- TODO: reintroduce this once default file dl config is done
 T4 can be configured with a default remote registry (and, in the future, a default file download location), allowing you to omit registry: